Port River POMS outbreak in feral oysters

-To reduce the risk of POMS spreading, PIRSA has implemented a ban on the removal of all bivalve organisms (oysters, mussels, cockles) from the Port River until further notice.
-Bivalves should not be taken from the Port River area for any purpose including bait or berley.
+To reduce the risk of POMS spreading, PIRSA has implemented a ban on the removal of all bivalve organisms (oysters, mussels, cockles, razorfish) from the Port River system.
+This ban will remain in place until 13 December 2020, but may be extended.
+Bivalves should not be taken from the Port River area for any purpose, including bait or berley.
+See closure map ()

 What you can do to help

-Fishers and boaters can help stop the spread of POMS by ensuring they follow these steps before their vessels leave the Port River for other areas of the State:
+Fishers and boat owners can help prevent the spread of POMS by ensuring they follow these steps before their vessels leave the Port River for other areas of the State:

-- Never use seafood sold for human consumption as bait or berley.
+- Never use seafood sold for human consumption (including imported seafood) as bait or berley.

 POMS is a notifiable disease and must be immediately reported.